Icemaster-Eric/A-Blog/_posts/2024-08-27-konnichiwa.md

 > A weeb is a person who is interested in anime and Japanese culture.

-I *am* going to Japan on my next summer vacation though, less than two months from now.
+I *am* going to Japan on my next summer vacation though, less than ten months from now.
 I guess this counts as a valid reason?
 My parents are expecting *me* to be the translator, so...

 ## What I've done in terms of learning the language